-Oasis Limeside’s lead teacher for emotional health and mental wellbeing, and your first contact for any questions or issues is Mr Oli Lougheed (SENCo & Inclusion Leader) and the lead governor is Ms. Annette McGranahan.
-Our Emotional Literacy Support Assistant is Miss Amy Shearing.
-She is available on the juniors entrance each morning.
-Our Oasis Hub Leader who can support parents and families is Andrew Smyth.
-Andrew can be contacted through the school office, and is usually in school on Wednesday.
+Oasis Limeside’s lead teacher for emotional health and mental wellbeing, and your first contact for any questions or issues is our Senior Mental Health Lead, Mrs Charles.
+Our Emotional Literacy Support Assistant and Designated Safeguarding Lead and Deputy Principal).
+Our Oasis Hub Leader who can support parents and families is Chris O'Donnell.
+Chris can be contacted through the school office.

 These agencies may be able to help you or your child.
-If you are unsure which agency can best help you speak to Mr Lougheed.
+If you are unsure which agency can best help you speak to Mrs Ryan or Miss Beswick.

 Anyone can use this form to make a referral to Oldham's Multi-Agency Safeguarding Hub (MASH team) when there are individuals or families needing support from the Early Help team or when there are children or young people needing support for mental health issues.
-Contact Mr Lougheed if you would like help with the forms.
+Contact Mrs Ryan or Miss Beswick if you would like help with the forms.

 This page lists a range of services and activities happening near you.